BW PolyureaProtective CoatingsContact

 • Dust and laitance removed

-• Oil contamination removed
+• Oil and contamination removed

-• Moisture checked
+• Moisture and surface strength checked

-• Repair scope confirmed
+• Defect depth and repair scope confirmed

 02